cybertec-postgresql/pgwatch/docs/security.md

 troubleshooting, which is where the roots of pgwatch3 lie.

 Some points on security:

--   Starting from v1.3.0 there's a non-root Docker version available (suitable for OpenShift)

 -   The administrative Web UI doesn't have by default any security.
     Configurable via env. variables.